frederic-perez/AmE-dictionary/data/idioms.md

 __firing both barrels all the time__ _You know your father: firing both barrels all the time._
 __first and foremost__ :four::hammer:
 __first dibs__ _It is something we want first dibs on._
-__first hand__ Direct(ly) (as opposed to second hand, or from a source other than oneself).
+__first hand__ :two: Direct(ly) (as opposed to second hand, or from a source other than oneself).
 Often hyphenated if used as a modifier before a noun. _As a teacher, I’ve seen first hand how reading can change children’s lives._ _We were finally about to hear some first-hand accounts of what happened._
 __first impression__ The initial, introductory evaluation upon meeting a person, encountering something, or experiencing a situation for the first time. _I had a bad first impression of the job when, on my very first day, the boss humiliated me in front of everyone in the office._
-__first off__ :dart::two::hammer:
+__first off__ :dart::three::hammer:
 __first port of call__ :two: The first place where one stops to visit, accomplish something, or begin a process.
 Taken from nautical terminology, referring to the first port that a seafaring vessel calls in to at the beginning of a voyage. _The president’s first port of call on his re-election campaign will be his hometown._
 __first things first__ :three::hammer:
 __fish eye__ _Nobody on the bus would give you the fish eye if you were a grown man and happened to be reading it._
+__fishing expedition__
 __fit like a glove__ To fit perfectly.
-__fit the bill__ :four::hammer: (fill the bill) _His appearance fitted the bill._
+__fit the bill__ :five::hammer: (fill the bill) _His appearance fitted the bill._
-__five o’clock shadow__ :two: A short beard on a man’s face that has grown since the morning shave.
+__five o’clock shadow__ :three: A short beard on a man’s face that has grown since the morning shave.
 __fix up__
 __fizzle out__
 __fizzle__ __2__ To fail or weaken, often slowly over time. _No, I don’t have a back-up plan—I didn’t expect this idea to fizzle out so fast._